Isao Arita: Smallpox eradication programme

 Arita's work for the WHO smallpox eradication programme started in 1962.
 He spent around 2 years working on eradication in Liberia, Africa.
 When American epidemiologist Donald A. Henderson joined the programme in 1966, Arita was the only remaining WHO technical staff member.
 He was a part of the WHO Smallpox Eradication Unit from its inception in 1966, serving as its deputy director under Henderson's leadership.
 He was responsible for developing the programme's "surveillance and containment" strategy (which replaced the unsuccessful strategy of attempting to vaccinate at least 80% of the population), as well as for increasing the supply of smallpox vaccine used by the eradication programme, and for monitoring and improving vaccine quality.
 He also undertook research into poxviruses, particularly monkeypox virus.

 After Henderson left WHO in 1976 or 1977, Arita went on to direct the unit.
 Under his leadership an outbreak of variola minor in the Horn of Africa during the Ethiopian–Somali war was successfully contained, and the final case of naturally transmitted smallpox occurred in October 1977.
 He administered the process by which smallpox was formally certified by WHO as having been eradicated globally in May 1980.
 After certification, he managed the implementation of the certifying commission's recommendations.
 He continued to direct the unit's international surveillance activities.
 He was also involved in formulating policies on issues including ongoing vaccination and laboratory stocks of variola virus, and in archiving WHO's data on the eradication programme.
 In 1999, he was one of several scientists to argue for the destruction of the remaining stocks of variola virus.

-He was one of the lead authors, with Frank Fenner and Henderson, of the WHO publication Smallpox and its Eradication, an exhaustive 1460-page volume which was published in January 1988.
+Arita was one of the lead authors, with Frank Fenner and Henderson, of the WHO publication Smallpox and its Eradication, an exhaustive 1460-page volume which was published in January 1988.
 Arita also wrote his own personal account in the 2010 book, The Smallpox Eradication Saga.
 An Insider's View.